M1-CHPS/glhpc/docs/lab5.md

     ./scripts/run_bls.py kepler-8
 ```

-Note that the -r 5 flag causes perf to perform five (meta-) repetitions.
+Note that the `-r 5` flag causes `perf` to perform five repetitions.
 The `time` command reports the sum of the timings for all runs.
-Calculate the effective power and energy consumption of BLS.
+Calculate the effective power and energy consumption for BLS.

 $$
 P_{effective} = \frac{\mathrm{energy-pkg_{BLS}}}{t_{BLS}} - P_{idle}